“An artsy, 8-bedroom hotel in the former headquarters of the Dutch East India Company at Fort Cochin”

 - Traditional cultures

-This place is better suited to older children as it’s more of a sanctuary than a play area, although all ages are welcomed.
+Trinity is better suited to older children as it’s more of a sanctuary than a play area, although all ages are welcome.
 Children under the age of 10 go free and babysitting can be arranged.
 No cots are provided but extra beds are available on request for an additional charge.

 Teens (over 12)